Lee Radziwill: Personal life and death

 Radziwill was married three times.
 Her first marriage, in April 1953, was to Michael Temple Canfield, a publishing executive.
 They divorced in 1958, and the marriage was declared annulled by the Sacred Rota in November 1962.
 According to the memoirs of Loelia, Duchess of Westminster, Edward VIII believed that Canfield was actually the biological son of his brother Prince George, Duke of Kent (the fourth son of King George V and uncle of Elizabeth II) and Kiki Preston.

 Her second marriage, on March 19, 1959, was to the Polish aristocrat Prince Stanisław Albrecht Radziwiłł, member of the House of Radziwill, who divorced his second wife, the former Grace Maria Kolin (Grace later married William Ward, 3rd Earl of Dudley as his third wife.
 Dudley's second wife was Viscountess (Frances) Laura Long née Charteris who later married Michael Temple Canfield, Lee's first husband) and received a Roman Catholic annulment of his first marriage to re-marry.
-(His second marriage had never been acknowledged by the Roman Catholic Church, so no annulment was necessary.)
+Since his second marriage had never been acknowledged by the Roman Catholic Church, no annulment was necessary.
 Upon her marriage, she began to use the title of Her Serene Highness Princess Caroline Lee Radziwiłł and was sometimes referred to as Princess Radziwill in the American press.
 However, the Second Polish Republic had abolished the legal recognition of noble titles in the March Constitution of 1921 (article 96), with the effect that the Radziwills were pretenders to the title.
 They had two children, Anthony (1959–1999) and Anna Christina (b.
 1960).
 Their marriage ended in divorce in 1974.

+Radziwill had an affair with the British politician Roy Jenkins.
 In 1976, The New York Times reported Peter Francis Tufo, a lawyer and real estate developer, was a "frequent escort" of Radziwill.

 On September 23, 1988, Radziwill married for a third time, becoming the second wife of American movie director and choreographer Herbert Ross.
-Their divorce was finalized during 2001; he died later that year, and she returned to using Radziwill, the transliteration of her children's name, Radziwiłł.
+Their divorce was finalized during 2001; he died later that year, and she returned to using Radziwill, a transcription of her children's name, Radziwiłł.

 Lee Radziwill died on February 15, 2019, aged 85, in her apartment on the Upper East Side of Manhattan.